27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 27 Best Hostels in Spain – Backpacking Spain and staying at the Coolest Hostels

 The quality of hostels in Spain varies a lot.
-You can find really worn-out, old hostels up to absolutely incredible places like Urban Jungle Hostel in Málaga and Casa Gracia Hostel in Barcelona.
-In this list we included only the top hostels in Spain; from 5 Star Hostels to Backpacker places, beach hostels in Spain and (of course) Party Hostels.
+You’ll find worn-out, tired old places — and then you’ll find incredible ones like Urban Jungle in Málaga and Casa Gracia in Barcelona.
+This list only includes the top hostels: from 5 Star Hostels to backpacker places, beach hostels and (of course) party hostels.

 Any questions about hostels in Spain?